pinguin999/ALPACA/lua-docs/docs/scene.md

 To define the area where the player can walk, add a bounding box with the name `walkable_area` to the Spine file.
 A bounding box with the name `non_walkable_area` will create a hole into the `walkable_area`.

+## zBufferMap

+To scale the player depending on the position in the scene, you can provide an extra image file.
+The images alpha value will be multipyed with the players scale.
+No alpha means 1, so the player is not scaled.
+Full alpha mens the player is scaled to 0.

+The image has to be placed next to the scene background in a folder called `zBufferMap`.

 ## Borders

-With the 4 border vales we can limit the camera.
+With the 4 border vales you can limit the camera.
 This prevents that the black background is visible.

 ## Doors

-To connect two scenes we have the concept of doors.
-Normally we want the player to walk towards the door and than switch scenes.
+To connect two scenes ALPACA uses the concept of doors.
+Normally you want the player to walk towards the door and than switch scenes.
 In the new scene the player should be where the door is.
 Therefor ALPACA expects a Spine point near each door with next scenes name.
 After changing the scene, the player will be placed at the Spine point with last scenes name.